Michel-Haddad77/BandUp-Final-Project/README.md

 <img id="project-philosophy" src="./readme/title2.svg"/>

 > Band Up is an app that helps musicians and bands discover and connect with each other.
-> Musicians can browse bands by their genre, and bands can browse musicians by their instruments.
-> Musicians can discover nearby bands (up to a 5KM radius), and vice versa.
-> Users can catch each other's attention by uploading videos showcasing their skills, and showing their interest in each other via push notifications.
+The app's purpose is to help musicians further their musical career by finding and joining the right band.
+Bands can also find the right musical talent according to their needs

 ### User Stories

 #### Musician

+- As a musician, I want to upload a video to showcase my skills.
 - As a musician, I want to browse bands, so that I can watch their demo video.
 - As a musician, I want to locate nearby bands.
 - As a musician, I want to call a band.